knlrvr/kanelariviere-new/posts/app-vs-pages.md

 *Or you can use **both***.

 ## Using Both Directories
-The app router works alongside the pages directory to allow for incremental adoption of the new router, so you can absolutely use both if you needed certain behaviors from each one.
+The app router works alongside the pages directory to allow for incremental adoption of the new router, so while it's only advised to use both during migration, you can absolutely use both if you needed certain behaviors from each one.

-For example, I still use the **pages** directory in my portfolio to showcase my projects.
-This is all handled in a file named '**[url].tsx**'  located in the pages directory.
+For example, I used the **pages** directory in my portfolio to showcase my projects.
+This is all handled in a file named '**[url].tsx**' that was located in the pages directory.
 Within that file, I use two functions that aren't supported in the app directory &mdash;  *getStaticProps* & *getStaticPaths*.

 *getStaticProps* tells Next.js to pre-render the page at build time using the props returned by *getStaticProps*.
 Here it is in action &mdash;